Subscribe to a 3-month plan & Secure free gifts worth CHF 49.95 🎁

 Green vegetables

-Vegetables like spinach, kale and broccoli not only provide a lot of magnesium, but also B vitamins, calcium, potassium, vitamin B and iron.
-Iron supports memory performance and helps you concentrate!
+Vegetables like spinach, kale, and broccoli not only provide plenty of magnesium, but also B vitamins, calcium, potassium, and iron.
+Iron supports memory and helps you concentrate!
 Impressive scientific findings show that increased vegetable consumption can reduce the risk of developing depression by up to 62%!
-An article in the journal “Nutritional Neuroscience” even showed that eating plenty of fruit and vegetables in general can be a “natural, non-invasive and inexpensive therapeutic measure to support a healthy brain”.
-So get ready, get set, go and get your vegetables!
+An article in the journal "Nutritional Neuroscience" even showed that eating plenty of fruits and vegetables in general can be a "natural, non-invasive, and cost-effective therapeutic measure to support a healthy brain."
+So, ready, set, and get eating!

 bananas

-Bananas are a real happy food - they not only contain nerve-strengthening nutrients such as vitamin B6, magnesium and potassium, but also tryptophan.
+Bananas are a true happy food – they contain not only nerve-strengthening nutrients like vitamin B6, magnesium, and potassium, but also tryptophan.
 This substance is involved in the production of the happiness hormone serotonin.
-As previously described, foods such as bananas have a positive influence on the production of serotonin in the brain.
+As previously described, foods like bananas have a positive influence on serotonin production in the brain.
 That's good news, isn't it?
-Bananas are not only super tasty, healthy and also packed with important vitamins and magnesium.
+So bananas are not only delicious and healthy, but also packed with important vitamins and magnesium.

 oatmeal

-With a portion of oatmeal for breakfast, you are perfectly prepared for a stressful day.
-The reason: The healthy flakes contain a lot of vitamin B1, B3 and tryptophan, which are needed to produce the happiness hormone serotonin.
+A bowl of oatmeal for breakfast is the perfect way to prepare for a stressful day.
+The reason: these healthy flakes are rich in vitamins B1, B3, and tryptophan, which are needed for the production of the happiness hormone serotonin.

 Healthy fats

-The brain and nervous system are made up of almost half fat.
-(Healthy) fats are therefore important for strong nerves.
-These include fish such as salmon, tuna and herring.
-Omega-3 fatty acids suppress adrenaline and have a calming effect.
+The brain and nervous system are composed of almost 50% fat.
+Therefore, (healthy) fats are essential for strong nerves.
+These include fish such as salmon, tuna, and herring.
+Omega-3 fatty acids reduce adrenaline levels and have a calming effect.

-A meal with plenty of legumes will help you deal with stress.
-Lentils, chickpeas and peas not only contain a large amount of potassium, but also have a high content of magnesium, iron and zinc.
+A meal rich in legumes can help you cope with stress.
+Lentils, chickpeas, and peas not only contain a large amount of potassium, but are also high in magnesium, iron, and zinc.

 Good to know